selfejji/FVS-Pharmacy/README.md

 # The FVS ICS

-FVS ICS is an inventory control system designed to efficiently model day to day operations of FVS Pharmacy stores.
+FVS ICS is an inventory control system designed to efficiently model day to day operations of FVS Pharmacy stores.<br>
-Before the ICS, all FVS Pharmacys had inefficient database structures that do not properly model the operations of the store.
+Before the ICS, all FVS Pharmacys had inefficient database structures that do not properly model the operations of the store.<br>
 It is the purpose of this database system to provide an efficient, fast, and practical model for individual FVS Pharamcys.

 **Visit A Section**